-- When explaining the basis for a judgment after the match, the Referee may speak to the Area Controller or the Referee Council.
-The Referee will explain to no one else. - The good Referee will not halt the smooth flow of the bout unless it is necessary to do so.
-All halts with no outcome such as "Yame-Torimasen" must be avoided. - All consultations between the referee panel must be kept as brief as possible.
-Whenever possible, discussion should be strenuously avoided and reliance placed upon the prescribed signals and gestures, as given in the appendix, to communicate views.

-- Every effort should be made to utilize "R" officials for advanced divisions. - The Referee need not halt a bout when the Judges signal, if convinced the signals are incorrect.
+- A. When explaining the basis for a judgment after the match, the Referee may speak to the Area Controller or the Referee Council.
+The Referee will explain to no one else. - B. The good Referee will not halt the smooth flow of the bout unless it is necessary to do so.
+All halts with no outcome such as "Yame-Torimasu" must be avoided. - C. All consultations between the referee panel must be kept as brief as possible.
+Whenever possible, discussion should be strenuously avoided and reliance placed upon the prescribed signals and gestures, as given in the APPENDIX H, to communicate views. - D. Every effort should be made to utilize "R" officials for advanced divisions. - E. The Referee need not halt about when the Judges signal, if convinced the signals are incorrect.
 The Referee's judgment in this instance is made on the move.
 Before over-ruling the Judges signal the Referee must consider whether the Judges were better sighted.
-Judges will signal only by flag gesture. - When, however, the match has been halted and the judges have different opinion to that of the Referee then the majority decision will prevail. - The Judges must only score what they actually see.
-If they are not sure that a technique actually reached a scoring area they should signal "Mienai". - In the event that the Referee does not hear the time-up bell, the Arbitrator will blow his whistle. - Judges may signal the referee by raising their flag in a circular motion for administrative errors, safety issues or violations by coaches, athletes, volunteers or spectators. - When restarting the bout, the Referee should check that both contestants are on their lines and properly composed.
+Judges will signal only by flag gesture. - F. When, however, the match has been halted and the judges have a different opinion to that of the Referee then the majority decision will prevail. - G. The Judges must only score what they actually see.
+If they are not sure that a technique actually reached a scoring area they should signal "Mienai". - H. In the event that the Referee does not hear the time-up bell, the Arbitrator will blow his whistle. - I. Judges may signal the referee by raising their flag in a circular motion for administrative errors, safety issues or violations by coaches, athletes, volunteers or spectators. - J. When restarting the bout, the Referee should check that both contestants are on their lines and properly composed.
 Contestants jumping up and down or otherwise moving excessively must be stilled before combat can recommence.
-The Referee must restart the bout with the minimum of delay. - When halting a bout, the Referee does not merely call "YAME!".
+The Referee must restart the bout with the minimum of delay. - K. When halting a bout, the Referee does not merely call "YAME!".
 He/she also makes the appropriate signal.
 The Referee must first identify the scoring opponent ("Aka" or "Ao/Shiro"), then the scoring area attacked ("Chudan, Jodan').
-This followed by the general classification of scoring techniques used ("Tsuki", "Uchi' or "Keri") and finally the score awarded.
+This was followed by the general classification of scoring techniques used ("Tsuki", "Uchi' or "Keri") and finally the score awarded.

-ARTICLE 8.
-DETERMINATION OF AGE
+ARTICLE 1.8 DETERMINATION OF AGE

-- Athletes must compete and/or qualify in their proper age division. - An athlete's age is determined by their age on July 1st of the calendar year of the National Championships. - Whatever the age that athlete will be on July 1st, shall constitute their competition age category. - Athletes must compete in that age division for the entire calendar year.
+- A. Athletes must compete and/or qualify in their proper age division. - B. An athlete's age is determined by their age on July 1st of the calendar year of the National Championships. - C. Whatever the age that athlete will be on July 1st, shall constitute their competition age category. - D. Athletes must compete in that age division for the entire calendar year.